 Fundamental to Conghua’s operation is its location in the Mainland’s first and currently only large scale equine disease-free zone.
 Under arrangements agreed between Hong Kong SAR and Mainland authorities, which were reinforced in four memoranda of understanding signed at the International Conference on the Equine Disease Free Zone in December 2017, Hong Kong horses have the same health status in Conghua as in Hong Kong and are able to travel between both locations.
 Cross-boundary transport is facilitated by the Club’s fleet of modern air-conditioned horse transporters.

-Horse welfare is safeguarded by a specialist team of veterinarians and farriers, supported by a state-of-the-art equine hospital.
-Meanwhile the Club’s track maintenance team ensures racetracks are safe and available for racing, even after heavy rainfall.
+Horse welfare at both racecourses is safeguarded by a specialist team of veterinarians and farriers.
+Meanwhile the Club’s track maintenance team ensures tracks are safe and available for racing and training, even after heavy rainfall.

 To maintain professional standards, a Certificate Racing Programme, recognised by the Hong Kong Council for Accreditation of Academic and Vocational Qualifications provides systematic training for staff.
 Professional training is also provided to Conghua staff at the Racing Development Board’s purpose-built training stable in Conghua.